 Electric fireplaces do not actually burn a fuel source.

-Fan forced heaters can warm a small to moderate sized room.
+Fan forced heaters can warm a small to moderate-sized room.

 Infrared quartz heaters work great for safely heating larger rooms.

 If you are upgrading your existing wood or natural gas burning fireplace to a safe and efficient electric, you no longer have a use for your chimney, vent, or flue.
-In almost all cases they can be closed off, as electric fireplaces do not need to vent any dangerous gases like carbon monoxide, carbon dioxide, formaldehyde, or even carbon.
-You can simply install an electrical outlet into your existing fireplace, then install an electric insert (also known as a firebox) by following the manufacturer’s instructions, plug-in, and you’re ready to begin using your new electric fireplace.
+They can be closed off in almost all cases as electric fireplaces do not need to vent any dangerous gases like carbon monoxide, carbon dioxide, formaldehyde, or even carbon.
+You can simply install an electrical outlet into your existing fireplace, then install an electric insert (also known as a firebox) by following the manufacturer’s instructions, plug in, and you’re ready to begin using your new electric fireplace.

 Yes.
 They absolutely are.
-Because an electric fireplace does not burn wood or gas, it does not emit any fumes, and therefore is not a danger to the building or neighbors.
-A traditional wood-burning fireplace can emit carbon monoxide which is very dangerous to breathe and fatal to humans.
+Because an electric fireplace does not burn wood or gas, it does not emit any fumes and therefore is not a danger to the building or neighbors.
+A traditional wood-burning fireplace can emit carbon monoxide, which is very dangerous to breathe and fatal to humans.
 Because an electric fireplace produces simulated flames, it’s perfectly safe to use in just about any dwelling.
-You do not have to run expensive gas lines or acquire costly permits when installing an electric fireplace into a high-rise condominium or into your apartment building.
+You do not have to run expensive gas lines or acquire costly permits when installing an electric fireplace in a high-rise condominium or your apartment building.
 Most electric fireplaces are UL certified and perfectly safe to use, and do not require professional installation in most cases.
 So sit back on your couch and enjoy a safe electric fireplace that can be operated with convenience using only a remote control.

-When installing an electric fireplace you can safely close off your chimney, vents and flus as they will no longer be needed.
+When installing an electric fireplace, you can safely close off your chimney, vents, and flues as they will no longer be needed.
 Electric fireplaces do not emit any harmful chemicals and are safe to use in any room of your house.
-Feel confident that when you install an electric fireplace into an existing fireplace opening or use a free standing fireplace mantel, it does not require venting in any way, and is safe to use.
-Electric fireplaces create a beautiful ambiance to any room and is a great way to add the look of fire to your home.
+Feel confident that when you install an electric fireplace into an existing fireplace opening or use a free-standing fireplace mantel, it does not require venting in any way and is safe to use.
+Electric fireplaces create a beautiful ambiance to any room and are a great way to add the look of fire to your home.